The Magnetic Fortress Of Solitude

 What makes an MRI bearable?

-To begin with, the technician communicated with me the whole way through the procedure.
+To begin with, the technologist communicated with me the whole way through the procedure.
 She told me what she would be scanning and how long it will take.
 For an hour and a half scan, the time passed relatively quickly, as the whole scan was broken up into 5 to 10-minute segments.
 Also, I wasn’t left in a tube with the dimensions of a coffin wondering…how much longer am I going to be in here?
 Am I ever getting out?
 Can I scratch my nose now?
-MRI technicians take note, do this, and you will have a calmer patient on your hands.
+MRI technologist take note, do this, and you will have a calmer patient on your hands.

-You don’t always get a considerate technician, and even with the best operator, you will still need to deal with discomfort.
+You don’t always get a considerate technologist, and even with the best operator, you will still need to deal with discomfort.
 I’ve developed a bit of a game plan when I’m facing time in the tube.

 My first tip is to learn mindfulness and breathing techniques.
 I was the biggest mindfulness sceptic until I started to apply it to practical situations such as being in an MRI.
 After seven years with MS, I’ve had my fair share of MRI’s, and hours to practice mindfulness.
 It has become an invaluable skill to me now.